Achintya Krishnan

 The next day, a few of my classmates stopped by and chatted with me.
 We discussed my situation, life in general, cracked jokes, and just had a good time.
 We even played our favorite card game, Coup (I won the first game just FYI)!
 Shortly after, a few close family and friends also graced me with their company.
 And of course, my phone was simultaneously being bombarded with kind words from all around the world.
 I would just like to take a moment here to thank these individuals for their messages of love and support; they provided the vital distraction needed to tame my preliminary feelings of shock and pain.

 Furthermore, I have definitely grown a great deal as a person.
-My character, understanding of the world around me, and attitudes towards life, in general, have all witnessed vast leaps forward.
+My character, understanding of the world around me, and attitudes towards life, in general, all have witnessed vast leaps forward.
 In addition, I have developed a newfound purpose in my own life.
 This new mentality can be perfectly summarized by the wise words of Mahatma Gandhi:

 “Be the change you want to see in the world.”
 Mahatma Gandhi